 If you are not a customer yet, we’d love to give you a test account to try it out!
 Please send us an email at

-email@example.com or click here to get started.
+firstname.lastname@example.org or sign up to get started.
 The source code for our React components is available in our GitHub repository.

 The authentication form is a drop-in React component available to all our customers through the official SlashID’s React SDK.
 It supports all the authentication methods that our core SDK offers out of the box: